ptsteadman/notebook/log.md

 a perfectly good plan.
 I really do feel much calmer.
 It's another one of those times where I feel much less fucked and like I'll very soon have a loving girlfriend and all of the good things in the world.

+### Monday, October 3rd 2016

+Stressors this morning.
+Talking with Garret this afternoon, should enact iHM plan, branding stuff this evening.
+My abs feel almost non-existent and I think I have a paunch.

+### Tuesday, October 4th 2016

+I'm still not feeling great despite the exciting talk with Garrett, and reasonably good branding meeting last night.
+Feel low-key anxious and body feels are bad.
+I also need to write the Peter Burr thing.

+### Wednesday, October 5th 2016

+I'm imagining things going like this:

+October: iHeart, branding, Screen, Flight Club
+November: iHeart, ramp up PHCS, branding, Flight Club, Buffalo
+December: wind down iHeart, PHCS, Taipei, planning, design-intensive projects
+January: Taiwan,

+### Thursday, October 6th

+Absolutely need to do something about my body.
+I'm thinking Mary is right, I should join Equinox.
+Though I do want to be careful about getting sort of tranced by bougie stuff.
+It wears out pretty quickly.

+I think I'm going to join the YMCA in Bed-Stuy.
+It's like a block away from home.
+It really is time to be that person in your head.